Hodge-Newton filtration for $p$-divisible groups with ramified endomorphism structure: Introduction

 The first step consists in proving that the point where the Hodge-Newton reducibility assumption is realised is also a break point of the Harder-Narasimhan polygon (or rather of a rescaled version of it, as determined by the endomorphism structure).
 This yields a sub-$p$-divisible group up to isogeny, which, due to the functorial nature of the formalism, is stable under any additional endomorphism structure.
 This step is taken care of in \S\ref{S-Hdg-Nwt-fic}, at the level of weakly admissible filtered isocrystals; in fact, both the Harder-Narasimhan formalism and the notion of Hodge-Newton reducibility can be set up in this context.

-In order to upgrade this subobject up to isogeny to an actual sub-$p$-divisible group, we make use of the fact that finite flat group schemes of $p$-power order over $\O_K$ also admit a Harder-Narasimhan formalism (cf \cite{F1}).
+In order to upgrade this subobject up to isogeny to an actual sub-$p$-divisible group, we make use of the fact that finite flat group schemes of $p$-power order over $\O_K$ also admit a Harder-Narasimhan formalism (cf.\ \cite{F1}).
 Moreover, the polygons associated to the $p$-power torsion parts of a $p$-divisible group converge from above to the Harder-Narasimhan polygon of the $p$-divisible group itself.
 This family of polygons provides now a finer invariant, bounded from below by the Harder-Narasimhan polygon of the $p$-divisible group (hence uniformly over an isogeny class).

 The next step consists in finding a (similarly uniform) upper bound for the family of polygons under consideration.
 This upper bound is indeed represented by the Hodge polygon, as proved in \S\ref{S-key}.
-This section is the technical heart of the whole argument; in fact, this is essentially the only point where the endomorphism structure really plays a role, as functoriality takes care of it in the other steps.
+This section is the technical heart of the whole argument; in fact, this is essentially the only point where the endomorphism structure really plays a role, as functoriality takes care of it in the other steps (see Example~\ref{ex-key} for an analysis of the situation in an emblematic case, namely that of $p$-divisible $\O_F$-modules).

 The double bound obtained on the Harder-Narasimhan polygons of the $p$-power torsion parts forces these polygons to pass through the critical point as well.
-In order to conclude the existence of the required sub-$p$-divisible group, we finally prove the following statement, which can be seen as a refinement of the multiplicative-bilocal-étale filtration for $p$-divisible groups over $\O_K$ (cf Remark~\ref{rmk-sub-pdv-mbe}).
+In order to conclude the existence of the required sub-$p$-divisible group, we finally prove the following statement, which can be seen as a refinement of the multiplicative-bilocal-étale filtration for $p$-divisible groups over $\O_K$ (cf.\ Remark~\ref{rmk-sub-pdv-mbe}).